laserpants/trombone/docs/authentication.rst

         my_application: 53d5864520d65aa0364a52ddbb116ca78e0df8dc

 A token is automatically generated for the new client.
 Alternatively, an existing key (a 40 character long hexadecimal string) can be specified as a trailing argument: ``keyman register my_application 53d5864520d65aa0364a52ddbb116ca78e0df8dc``.
-After registering an application, we can confirm that it shows up in the client list with its new key.
+After registering an application, we can confirm that it appears in the client list with its new key.

 ::